 As a homeowner, you’ll know all too well how vital homeowners insurance is.
 It can save you from expensive repairs and renovation when something goes wrong.
-But one question that’s often overlooked is whether your homeowners insurance covers your garage, more specifically any repairs and replacements that you do to your garage door.
+But one question that’s often overlooked is whether your homeowner’s insurance covers your garage, more specifically any garage door repairs and replacements.

 How to find out if your insurance includes damages to your garage

 Although every insurance policy is different, they’re also infinitely customizable.
 Insurance companies are only in business as long as they cater to the customer’s needs.
 Knowing which insurance policy will cover and which doesn’t is a key aspect of insurance shopping.

 When you’re shopping for policies, read through the policy document to see if it has everything you want.
 If one policy has most of what you want, but needs other items such as garage door coverage, then make those changes and take that as your insurance policy.

 Sometimes the language that’s used in policy documentation can be quite confusing.
 Contacting your insurance agent can help you understand what’s covered and what’s not, and how you can negotiate to get what you need.
 That being said, the good news is that most insurance usually covers your garage door as well.
 But it can vary depending on the type of damage that’s occurred.

 What types of garage door damage are covered under insurance?

 When it comes to homeowner’s insurance, you can find that your policy will typically cover a few types of damage to your garage door.

 Your homeowner’s insurance typically covers any accidental damage that’s caused by you or your family backing into your garage door.
 What you should know is that this coverage does not extend to your vehicle.
 Your vehicle has to be separately insured with auto insurance for you to claim money for the repairs.